antwxne/CAU_Multicore_assignments/proj1/problem2/Report.md

 java MatmultD NUM_THREAD < mat500.txt
 ```

-If you want to se the execution time of each thread:
+If you want to see the execution time of each thread:

 ```sh
 java MatmultD NUM_THREAD < mat500.txt | head -n NUM_THREAD